ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 while (i--) {
   e = window.universal_variable.events[i];
   if (e.type == 'struct') {
-    _snaq.push(['trackStructEvent', e.category, e.action, e.label, e.property, e.value]);
+    window._snaq.push(['trackStructEvent', e.category, e.action, e.label, e.property, e.value]);
     window.universal_variable.events.splice(i, 1);
   }
 }
 </script>
 ```

 The above code is  straightforward: it examines the `Events` object in the `Universal Variable` and takes its length.
-It then cycles through each `Event` in the `Events` object: if the type of event is `struct`, it calls the Snowplow event tracker (using `_snaq.push('trackStructEvent'...)`), passing in the relevant values stored in the `Universal Variable` into Snowplow.
+It then cycles through each `Event` in the `Events` object: if the type of event is `struct`, it calls the Snowplow event tracker (using `window._snaq.push('trackStructEvent'...)`), passing in the relevant values stored in the `Universal Variable` into Snowplow.
 Afterwards it removes the reported event from the list: this prevents an event that occured once being reported twice.
 (If e.g. a number of AJAX events occur on a page in quick succession.)

 [[/setup-guide/images/opentag/15.png]]